tornikeo/tornikeo.github.io/_projects/2_project.md

 | V1075 | BrC1C(Br)CCC1 |
 {:.table}
 <div class="caption">
     First 10 columns contain various chemical IDs (PubChemID, CASN), macro-molecular descriptors (Molecular weight, Chemical XLogP, etc.).
-The rest 1000+ columns are fully sparse does-pattern-occur-in-the-chemical kind of binary values.
+The rest 1000+ columns are fully sparse *does-this-specific-pattern-occur-in-the-chemical* kind of binary values.
 </div>

-So, now, we have a yet another problem to tackle - the dataset is sparse and requires special handling to work.
+So, now, we have yet another problem to tackle - the dataset is sparse and requires special handling to work with.

+## So what do we do?

+Two words: *Embeddings*, and *Masking*.

+The issue with sparse data is apparent - neural networks need a huge amount of compute to crunch down the truly enormous - and mostly empty - vectors into the hidden dense representations.
+In our case, using a simple linear layer would have to have a shape of $$O(M_{sparse} N_{hidden})$$.
+With $$ N_{hidden} $$ being at least 100, this nets us a $$1000 \times 100$$ elements just for the first layer alone.

+Luckily, a 2017 paper, ['Mol2vec: Unsupervised Machine Learning Approach with Chemical Intuition'](https://doi.org/10.1021/acs.jcim.7b00616) privded just the right tools for fixing this issue.
+The Mol2Vec authors trained a large Node2Vec-style model but on molecular graph data.

 To be continued ...